JoshuaDuq/PsychoPy_Thermal_EEG/README.md

     * `eeg_ip`: The IP address of the EEG recording computer (default: `192.168.1.2`).
     * `eeg_workspace`: Verify the path to the EEG workspace file is correct.
 5. Click **OK** to start.
 The script initializes hardware before beginning the welcome screen.
+6. When prompted in the terminal, enter the run number (1‑5).
+Each run executes one pre-generated list of 12 trials.
+Restart the script for each successive run.
-6. To quit the experiment at any time, press the `Escape` key.
+7. To quit the experiment at any time, press the `Escape` key.

 ## Customization